uniwswap/uniwens-docs/dapp-developer-guide/dns-libraries.md

 If you are using React and only need to do forward and reverse resolution of POWNS names with built in UI, use react-ens-address.

-If you want to have POWNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy POWNS registry in your DogeChain test instance.
+If you want to have POWNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy POWNS registry in your EthereumPoW test instance.

 Otherwise, use ensjs.